 [Section 170 amended by No. 81 of 1996 s.
 102; No. 6 of 2003 s.
 61.]

-171. Proprietor may apply to have other certificates amended where inconsistent with the description of the land in his certificate and occupied by him
+171. Proprietor may apply to have other certificates amended where inconsistent with description of land in his certificate and occupied by him

 A proprietor may apply for the amendment of the certificate of title of any other proprietor and the duplicate (if any) or the amendment or replacement of a relevant graphic in any case in which the land described in the applicant’s certificate or relevant graphic and actually and bona fide occupied by him comprises land which by reason of any error in survey or other misdescription is included in the land described in any other certificate or relevant graphic.